 Rule Criteria Response C13 Criteria Met There is no rule applicable.
 Damage to light fixtures are minimised by selecting vandal- resistant, high mounted light fixtures.
 All light bulbs are protected with a suitable lantern bowl.
-Refer to details of light fixtures on outdoor lighting plan 3.4 Signs R14 Rule Met A statement is provided that all directional signage will comply with the requirements of AS1742.10 (1991) Manual of Uniform Traffic Control Devices - Pedestrian Control and Protection This is a mandatory requirement.
+Refer to details of light fixtures on outdoor lighting plans 3.4 Signs R14 Rule Met A statement is provided that all directional signage will comply with the requirements of AS1742.10 (1991) Manual of Uniform Traffic Control Devices - Pedestrian Control and Protection This is a mandatory requirement.
 There is no applicable criterion.
-All directional signage will comply with the requirement of AS1742.10 (1991) Manual of Uniform Traffic Control Devices - Pedestrian Control and Protection.
-Noted on Site Plan DA11-01 C15 Not Applicable There is no rule applicable.
-Locate signs so that they comply with each of the following: Signage is not addressed as part of this DA. a) they are clearly visible from a distance at all times b) they are not likely to be obscured by growing vegetation c) they are strategically placed at entrances and near activity centres including bus stops, taxi rank and public facilities C16 Not Applicable There is no rule applicable.
-Provide legible signs for all users: Signage is not addressed as part of this DA. a) specify signs of high contrast, with light lettering on dark backgrounds with nonreflective surfaces; b) signs should be developed as a system with a consistent pattern, based on a hierarchy of most important messages.
+All directional signage will comply with the requirements of AS1742.10 (1991) Manual of Uniform Traffic Control Devices - Pedestrian Control and Protection.
+Noted on Site Plan DA11-01 C15 Criteria Met There is no rule applicable.
+Locate signs so that they comply with each of the following: Signage plans are provided, refer to DA-94-01, 02 & 03 a) they are clearly visible from a distance at all times The signage will identify the building and provide b) they are not likely to be obscured by growing vegetation commercial signage appropriate to the group centre c) they are strategically placed at entrances and near activity centres including bus stops, taxi rank and public facilities location.
+C16 Criteria to be met There is no rule applicable.
+Provide legible signs for all users: Details of signage content will be identified once a) specify signs of high contrast, with light lettering on dark backgrounds with nonreflective surfaces; commercial tenancies are established. b) signs should be developed as a system with a consistent pattern, based on a hierarchy of most important messages.
 Element 4: Built Form 4.1 Interface between buildings and publ ic realm C17 Criteria Met There is no rule applicable.
 Building entrances are easily identified, providing easy access to all users, affording visibility to and from the street and minimising the potential for hiding spots.
-The main building entry addresses the Block 10 car park The entry is highlighted with an architectural feature in the awning.
+The main building entry addresses the Block 10 car park.
+The entry is highlighted with an architectural feature in the awning.
 Hiding spots are minimised by the simple entry geometry that allows people to look through into the central courtyard.